 GUA SHA MUSHROOMS

-My personal favorite!
-Because I love how easy they are to hold and you can very easily use two at once.
+I LOVE how easy these are to hold and the fact that you use two at once.

 This two-at-once thing is a big deal for me.
 Because as much as I LOVE skincare, I know that I’m far more likely to stick with a regular gua sha facial massage practice if it’s going to be less consuming.
 And remember: gua sha is best and most effective when done regularly.